Laila Morse: Other work

 In 2011, Morse made a return to film when she appeared as Aunt Queenie in the film Big Fat Gypsy Gangster, written, produced and starring Ricky Grover.
 In December 2012, Morse made her pantomime debut as the Fairy in a production of Jack and the Beanstalk.

 In January 2012, Morse took part in the seventh series of ITV celebrity edition skating show Dancing on Ice.
 She was paired with Łukasz Różycki and they were the second couple to be eliminated.

 Morse published her autobiography Just A Mo in 2013.
 In November 2013, Morse participated in the thirteenth series of I'm a Celebrity...Get Me Out of Here! and was the second participant to be voted out of the series on 2 December.

 In June 2016, it was announced that she would be taking part in the BBC series of Celebrity Masterchef.
 The series was won by Alexis Conran.

 In 2019, Morse appeared as an BPRD employee in Hellboy.
 In 2021, it was announced that Morse was leaving EastEnders when her contract ended.

 In 2021, Morse took part in the ITV series Strictly the Real Full Monty, where she was partnered with Homes Under the Hammer presenter Martin Roberts.
 Morse was praised by viewers when she revealed her breast cancer scars.

+In 2026, Morse appeared in an advertising campaign for the sportswear company Reebok, "The Give Back" celebrating the brand's British heritage.
+Morse appeared in a photoshoot, as well as a video clip for the campaign, in which her hair was styled in tight curls, with Morse wearing gold jewellery, a grey joggers and sweatshirt and a brown camel coat with faux-fur trim.